What is Eid Al Adha

 The Dubai Festival city also provides a lovely atmosphere for family fun.
 There are many activities like dhow rides and off course the skyline Festival bay give an awesome view in the evening as well.
 After that, you can have an opportunity for shopping at Festival city.

 BBQ Party in Al Mamzar Beach Park

 It’s a perfect beach and park especially for BBQ party with your friends and family on Eid Al Adha.
 It is one of the long stretch sandy beaches with a lot of places for playing, setting, barbecue and swimming.
 If you don’t like swimming in the beach area you can rent umbrella and sun loungers.
 There are small café in the surrounding from where you can sip a cup of drink or buy some refreshment for yourself.
 Please note that Dubai Municipality announces Mondays and Wednesdays exclusively for women and children.

 Abra Ride Across The Creek

 Take a ride on Abra dock in Creek.
-You can buy one way ticket or hire your own Abra for your friends and family.
-This is the most cheapest and easiest way of transportation between Deira and Bur Dubai.
+You can buy the one-way ticket or hire your own Abra for your friends and family.
+This is the cheapest and easiest way of transportation between Deira and Bur Dubai.
 The creek Abra dock cost as low as AED1 per person.
-It is also one of the best way to explore the creek on a budget as the dinner cruises cost much higher.
-The Abra operate on Daily basis with two routes.
+It is also one of the best ways to explore the creek on a budget as the dinner cruises cost much higher.
+The Abra operate on the Daily basis with two routes.
 Route 1 start from Deira Old Souk Abra Station near spice souk to Bur Dubai Abra station.
 Route 2 starts from Sabkha Abra station the old souk.

 Arabian Tea House